davidrhoden/davidrhoden-basic-netlify/timeline/brown-truck-aug-1-2020.md

 ---
-title: I just like this brown truck
+title: I liked this brown truck.
 date: 2020-08-01T20:00:00.000Z
 summary: Seen in Holy Cross.
 Gina knows who it belongs to but I don't.
 excerpt: Seen in Holy Cross.
 Gina knows who it belongs to but I don't.